naughty-doge/stremio-porn/README.md

 - Adds a dedicated tab in Discover for each website
 - Works in Stremio v4 and v3.6
 - Supports Docker out of the box
-- Caches results in memory
+- Caches results in memory or Redis
 - Supports HTTPS proxy
 - Configurable via environment variables